-Hi Everyone!
-Like I mentioned Monday, I’m enlisting the help of a few friends filling in some recipe gaps while I’m totally swamped with moving, etc. As I said, I’ll still be around with a few recipes — did you see my DIY Enchilada Pasta Bar?
+Hi everyone!
+As I mentioned Monday, I’m enlisting the help of a few friends filling in some recipe gaps while I’m totally swamped with moving, etc. As I said, I’ll still be around with a few recipes — did you see my DIY Enchilada Pasta Bar?
 The creamy enchilada sauce is to die for.
 Today I’m happy to introduce you to Katie of Healthy Seasonal Recipes.
 Take it away, Katie!

 Hey guys!
 I am so happy to be here today on Rachel’s blog, and to meet you all.
 Earlier this month, Rachel asked me if I would be interested in guest posting, and I literally jumped at the opportunity.
 Ok maybe not literally, but I was so excited I thought about jumping!
-Anywhoo, I am super pumped to be here today and to share this 5-ingredient grilled pesto tomato pizza recipe with you.
+Anyhoo, I am super pumped to be here today and to share this 5-ingredient grilled pesto tomato pizza recipe with you.

 I have been on this minimal ingredients, minimal effort recipe kick this summer, and I am kinda in love with it.
-I’m am thinking you probably are appreciative of this kind of recipe too.
+I’m thinking you probably are appreciative of this kind of recipe too.
 I mean there are only a few more days before the kids go back to school, and we need to maximize our summer chilling time to the fullest.

 Have you ever grilled pizza before?
 I have tried it a whole ton of times, and love it.
 Especially when the weather is warm and I don’t want to turn on my oven.
-Plus it is so dang fast.
+Plus, it is so dang fast.

 I have a few cook’s notes about how to have success when grilling a pizza.
 First off, you know how when you make a stir fry you have to have all your stuff next to the stove before you begin because it goes so fast?
 Right, well, culinerds like me call this Mise en Place.

 The second thing you need to know is how to get the dough onto the grill without folding it onto itself or stretching it so thin that it burns in the middle.
 This is what stops a lot of people from grilling pizza, but I want to let you know that it is not hard.

-Which brings me to the last tip: You have to grill the grill rack.
-To oil the grill soak a clean paper towel with oil.
+Which brings me to the last tip: You have to oil the grill rack.
+To oil the grill, soak a clean paper towel with oil.
 Hold the paper towel with some tongs and then pull the towel toward you running it along the grill grate.
 Keeping it working toward you will help prevent flare-ups from burning your arm.

 And that’s it.
 I hope you enjoy this yummy end-of-summer pizza recipe.
 Please leave a comment below letting me know if you try it.
 And I would absolutely love it if you visited me over at Healthy Seasonal Recipes too!